hemangandhi/calcula_comp/README.md

 Subtraction (`-`) and multiplication (`*`) are also supported.

+In the heavily optimized version, modulo (`%`) and division (`/`) are supported as well.
+Furthermore, L and R can be used for arguments.

 ##What the compiler compiles to...

 So far only IA32 is supported.
 The stack is heavily used.

 `gcc -O` must be used as the return value is left in the `eax` register.

+The heavily optimized version evaluates all constants at compile-time, reducing the run time of the code.

 ##Using compiled files.